dustindnguyen/2024_Neural_ODE_Forced_Harmonic_Oscillator/README.md

-# 2024 Neural ODE Forced Harmonic Oscillator
+# 2024 Neural ODE Forced and Damped Harmonic Oscillator
-This repo provides an example of how to construct a Neural Controlled Ordinary Differential Equation (NCODE) model for a simple 1D forced harmonic oscillator.
+This repo provides an example of how to construct a Controlled Neural Ordinary Differential Equation (CNODE) model for a simple 1D forced harmonic oscillator.

 The neural ODE is batch trained over all trajectories simultaneously.